-The Mental Health Care Treatment Decisions Act gives all individuals 18 years of age or older the right to have a PAD.
-It provides direction on the completion of a PAD and how organizations and providers must utilize and honor a PAD.
+The Mental Health Care Treatment Decisions Act, passed into law in 2006 and updated in 2008, gives all individuals 18 years of age or older the right to have a psychiatric advance directive and provides direction on the completion of a PAD and how organizations and providers must utilize and honor a PAD.
 A PAD allows an individual to give instructions about their treatment, including refusal of treatment, unless they are unable to do so because of illness or incapacitation.
 A PAD also lets a member assign an "agent" to make decision for the member if the member is unable to make their own decisions.
 The agent is required to make decisions in the best interest of and in accordance with the wishes of the member.
 Both the member and the agent must sign the PAD, and it must be signed by a witness.
 An appropriately executed PAD has no expiration date and is valid until rescinded by the member.
-The law includes a standard PAD form which a member may use.